softcover/softcover/lib/softcover/article_template/chapters/an_article.md

 end
 ```

-The second of these can be combined with Softcover's `codelisting` environment to make code listings with linked cross-references via embedded \LaTeX\ (Listing~\ref{code:hello}).
+The second of these can be combined with Softcover's `codelisting` environment to make code listings via embedded \LaTeX, as shown in Listing~\ref{code:hello}.

 \begin{codelisting}
 \codecaption{Hello, world.}